NEUBIAS/training-resources/_modules/display_settings.md

 Lookup tables do the mapping from a numeric pixel value to a color.
 This is the main mechanism how we visualize microscopy image data.
 In case of doubt, it is always a good idea to show the mapping as an inset in the image (or next to the image).

-#### Single color lookup tables
+#### Single color colormaps

-Single color lookup tables are typically configured by choosing one color such as, e.g., grey or green, and choosing a `min` and `max` value that determine the brightness of this color depending on the `value` of the respective pixel in the following way:
+Single color colormaps are typically configured by choosing one color such as, e.g., grey or green, and choosing a `min` and `max` value that determine the brightness of this color depending on the `value` of the respective pixel in the following way:

 `brightness( value ) = ( value - min ) / ( max - min )`